 - In the year 2011, alcohol-related deaths from cirrhosis increased to 72.7% among those between the ages of 25 & 35 years, and a quick follow up was those between 35 & 44 at about 70.3%.

-- Between 2006 and 2010, over 3000 deaths were recorded from heart ailments and strokes which were basically due to the excessive intake of alcoholic drinks as recorded by Alcohol-Related Disease Impact Report by CDC – the binge drinking statistics attest to this.
+- Between 2006 and 2010, over 3000 deaths were recorded from heart ailments and strokes which were due to the excessive intake of alcoholic drinks as recorded by Alcohol-Related Disease Impact Report by CDC – the binge drinking statistics attest to this.

 Alcohol-Related Diseases, Accidents, and Violence Statistics

 Alcohol abuse takes a person down a risky path.
-The risk for developing serious disease increases.
+The risk of developing serious disease increases.
 Because alcohol also takes over the mind, the chronic user and the addict can’t control their reflexes, impulses, and cognitive faculties, causing increased violence-oriented incidents.
-Many alcohol facts and statistics show that most of these incidents result to bad.
+Many alcohol facts and statistics show that most of these incidents result in bad.

 In 2009, alcohol-induced liver disease was the reason behind 1 in 3 liver transplants.
 696,000 students in the college who age between 18 & 24 years get involved in alcohol-related assaults yearly.
 Likewise, 97,000 students in the college between the ages of 18 & 24 years experience alcohol-related assault or rape during dates.

-A 3% reduction in the count of bars in Buckhead of Atlanta which was observed between 1997 and 2002 and between 2003 and 2007 caused 2X decrease in the incidents of crimes in this area unlike the other areas in the city.
+A 3% reduction in the count of bars in Buckhead of Atlanta which was observed between 1997 and 2002 and between 2003 and 2007 caused the 2X decrease in the incidents of crimes in this area unlike the other areas in the city.

 The incidence of Alcohol Abuse in Pregnant Women

 When it comes to consumption of alcohol by expectant mothers, alcohol crosses the placenta and is absorbed by the blood and tissues of the developing fetus.
 Pregnant women who drink don’t just harm themselves, but also their fetus.
-The following are some disturbing poisoning statistics of alcoholism in women:
+The following are some disturbing poisoning statistics of alcoholism in women and alcoholic woman signs: